microsoft/nni/docs/source/nas/exploration_strategy.rst

 Multi-trial NAS means each sampled model from model space is trained independently.
 A typical multi-trial NAS is `NASNet <https://arxiv.org/abs/1707.07012>`__.
 In multi-trial NAS, users need model evaluator to evaluate the performance of each sampled model, and need an exploration strategy to sample models from a defined model space.
 Here, users could use NNI provided model evaluators or write their own model evalutor.
 They can simply choose a exploration strategy.
 Advanced users can also customize new exploration strategy.

-To use an exploration strategy, users simply instantiate an exploration strategy and pass the instantiated object to :class:`nni.retiarii.nn.pytorch.RetiariiExperiment`.
+To use an exploration strategy, users simply instantiate an exploration strategy and pass the instantiated object to :class:`RetiariiExperiment <nni.retiarii.experiment.pytorch.RetiariiExperiment>`.
 Below is a simple example.

 .. code-block:: python

    import nni.retiarii.strategy as strategy exploration_strategy = strategy.Random(dedup=True)

-Rather than using ``strategy.Random``, users can choose one of the strategies from the table above.
+Rather than using :class:`strategy.Random <nni.retiarii.strategy.Random>`, users can choose one of the strategies from the table above.

 .. _one-shot-nas: